ldoguin/freecodecamp-survey/README.md

 module.exports = { handler }
 ```

-Now you should see a different message in the web dev console, you should see `{"name":"yourName"}`.
+You should see a different message in the web dev console, you should see `{"name":"yourName"}`.

 We have send the form data to the backend and made sure of it.
 Now on to the Database side of things.
 Working at Couchbase, this is the database I am going to use.
 A simple way to try, go to [https://cloud.couchbase.com/sign-up](https://cloud.couchbase.com/sign-up), create an account, you get a 30 days trial, no credit card required.